 For example, a given widget may need 10 distinct parts to operate.
 So, to fully understand the design, you need to know how all the 10 parts work together.
 Now, imagine if there were only three parts…

 To point out, it takes A LOT of creativity and knowledge to reduce the part count.
-So it’s no cakewalk.
+It’s no cakewalk.
 But this is what makes good designs difficult.

 What’s more, many complexities remain hidden within a space unseen to the end-user.
 To better explain, think of a simple piece of PVC conduit you’d find in your local Home Depot.
 This conduit is inherently complex both scientifically and in manufacturing.
 BUT, the conduit is field-proven to work per a set of parameters.
 In other words, if you use the conduit per its specs, it won’t let you down.

-So what’s great is, for a design power engineer, the PVC conduit’s complexity is invisible.
-The power engineer simply calls out a 3-inch conduit on a site plan without much-added thought.
+In short, the PVC conduit’s complexity is invisible to a design engineer.
+The designer simply calls out a 3-inch conduit on a site plan without much-added thought.
 This is why it’s important to understand the source of the complexities in your design.
 Not all complexities are inherently bad.

 Now, check out this edge case.
-What if the power engineer adds a bunch of unnecessary conduit bends and pulls boxes to the design?
+What if the designer adds a bunch of unnecessary conduit bends and pulls boxes to the design?
 The design will THEN undoubtedly become complex.
 The construction and maintenance effort will shoot up considerably.

 Important Note: four techniques work well in all industries to create simple designs.
 These techniques are the following:

-- Purchasing third party parts versus making components from scratch
+- Purchase third party parts versus making components from scratch

-- Using proven dependable designs as templates to iterate off from
+- Use proven dependable designs as templates to iterate off from

 It seems like with every passing year, we’re diving deeper into the digital world.
 But, we can’t forget we still live in the physical world.